 - They can enjoy a number of “misters” around the Zoo.

-- The Zoo sells a variety of ice cream and frozen treats, along with cold beverages and bottled water.
+- The Zoo sells a variety of ice cream and frozen treats, along with cold beverages and water.

 - All of the animal houses are air conditioned.